Skip to content

 Advertisement

-IRCC’s definition of flagpoling means that if you leave Canada by a land border and stay in the US for more than 24 hours, you aren’t technically flagpoling and you should be permitted to activate your IEC work permit at the land border.
+IRCC’s definition of flagpoling means that if you leave Canada by a land border and stay in the US for more than 24 hours, you aren’t technically flagpoling.
+However, this is not how the law is being applied by Canada’s Border Services Agency and IRCC seems to have aligned with how the CBSA is enforcing the updated policy.

 Why?
 Because the news release ending flagpoling offered an alternative definition of flagpoling which removed reference to the 24-hour time period.
 There would also be further complications if you are currently considered to have ‘status’ in Canada – in other words, if your existing work permit is still ‘live’.

 Tip: If you’re considering this option, you should have a plan B that involves re-entering Canada by an international airport after your existing status in Canada expires.
-Even if the law is on your side, CBSA agents do get things wrong and, ultimately, you can’t force them to give you a work permit if they don’t believe you are allowed to get one.

 This option involves leaving Canada and then flying from the USA to an international airport in Canada.
 You could leave Canada by bus or car before your status expires and then fly back from the US or get a return ticket after your status in Canada expires.
 You could also try to activate your IEC work permit before your existing status expires, but you may face rejection.